Cape May, New Jersey: 17th and 18th centuries

 The area that is now Cape May was originally inhabited by the Kechemeche Native American tribe, a subgroup of the Lenape people.
 The Kechemeche first encountered Europeans around 1600.
-The city takes its name from the Dutch captain Cornelius Jacobsen Mey, who charted the coast between 1611 and 1614 and claimed it for the province of New Netherland.
-It was later settled by New Englanders from the New Haven Colony.
+The city is named after the Dutch captain Cornelius Jacobsen Mey, who charted the coast between 1611 and 1614 and claimed it for the province of New Netherland.
+It was later settled by colonists from the New Haven Colony in New England.

-Cape May began hosting vacationers from Philadelphia in the mid-18th century and is recognized as the country's oldest seaside resort.
+By the mid-18th century, Cape May had become a popular vacation destination for visitors from Philadelphia and is recognized as the country's oldest seaside resort.

 19th century

-Following the construction of Congress Hall in 1816, Cape May became increasingly popular in the 19th century and was considered one of the finest resorts in America by the 20th century.
+Following the construction of Congress Hall in 1816, Cape May became increasingly popular in the 19th century and was considered one of America's finest resorts by the 20th century.

 What is now Cape May was formed as the borough of Cape Island by the New Jersey Legislature on March 8, 1848, from portions of Lower Township.
 It was reincorporated as Cape Island City on March 10, 1851, and was renamed Cape May City on March 9, 1869.

 Tourism to the city was boosted in 1863 with the opening of the Tuckahoe and Cape May Railroad.